stankovski/wp-prayer-times/README.md

-## Prayer Times Plugin for WordPress
+## Muslim Prayer Times Plugin for WordPress

 ### Description

-Prayer Times is a powerful plugin that allows you to display daily and monthly prayer times on your WordPress website.
+Muslim Prayer Times is a powerful plugin that allows you to display daily and monthly prayer times on your WordPress website.
 Perfect for mosques, Islamic centers, or any Muslim website.

 #### Features
 * Daily prayer times display with both Athan and Iqama times